Our Provision for Schools

 • Headteacher Educational Diversity

-• Assistant Headteacher Educational Diversity
+• Deputy Headteacher Educational Diversity

 • Head of Schools’ Standards, Safeguarding and Inclusion (Chair)